 Just like your air conditioner seems most likely to break down during the high temperatures of the summer, so also will your heater break down on the coldest days of the year.
-Here are ten of the most common issues that could be facing your furnace this winter.
+Here are ten of the most common HVAC repairs that could be facing your furnace this winter.

 Changing the filters in a timely manner will help keep your heater running smoothly and avoid the most common forms of repairs.
 Clogged filters make the heating system work harder and may damage the switch that controls the fan.

 No Inspections or Regular Maintenance

 This is another prevalent issue that inevitably leads to a broken down heating system.
 Annual inspections and regular repair correct small issues before they turn into big ones.
 Additionally, proper maintenance can help the furnace run smoothly and even more efficiently.

 Heating units have moving parts, which mean they are subject to regular wear and tear.
 By having the moving parts replaced at recommended intervals, you will avoid many of the issues that affect your heating unit negatively.

 Even your heater needs a break now and again.
 Always having your heat running can lead to overheating or shorten a part’s lifespan by increasing the amount of traditional deterioration in a shorter period of time.

 A malfunctioning thermostat means that it could be running the heater at the wrong times or even continuously, which can make life inside the house quite uncomfortable.
 It can also degrade the fan quickly if the issue is not corrected in time.